losandes/hilaryjs/README.md

 hilary.js
 ========

-Hilary is an easy to use JavaScript IoC container written for Node.js and the browser.
+Hilary is an easy to use JavaScript Inversion of Control (IoC) container written for Node.js and the browser.
 Hilary's aim is to deliver low-ceremony dependency injection (DI), to aid in decoupling JavaScript modules and testing.
 It's named after Hilary Page, who designed building blocks that later became known as Legos.

 You can find documentation and examples on our [wiki](https://github.com/Acatar/hilaryjs/wiki).
 Below is just a quick-start.